-Among those in a "precarious state" (unemployed or with short-term employment) upward social mobility is 36% and downward is 33% (see book p.
+Among those in a "precarious state" (unemployed Those in a or with short-term employment) upward social precarious state mobility is 36% and downward is 33% (see book suffer from p.
 93).
-Public policies (access to public services and labour market norms and regulations) have a direct influence on opportunities for social mobility.
+Public policies (access to public services greater and labour market norms and regulations) have a direct influence on opportunities for social downward social mobility than civil servants mobility.